emmaghl/QCP_7/README.md

     ]
     return gate_built
 ```
 This can also be used as a template for other gates that can be built from elementary ones.
-Now, we can finish building the blue prints for our circuit,
+Now, the blue prints for our circuit can be finished by adding,
 ```python
 qc.add_gate_to_circuit(CCnot(0, 1, 2), add_gate_name="T"),
 qc.add_gate_to_circuit(half_of_amplification[::-1])
 ```
-The first line uses an additional parameter; this adds a gate name that will encapsulate all those gates.
+The first line uses an additional parameter; this adds a gate name that will encapsulate all those gates defined in thre CCnot function.
 This can't be used for calling CCnot in the future, but it will condense the circuit when printed to the screen.
 The final line adds the mirror image of the previously defined list, as amplitude amplification is symmetric about the CCnot gate.

-Now, it's best to check if we've built the circuit as we've wanted.
+To check that the circuit is what is expected, it's best to print the circuit to the terminal screen now; before commiting to running the simulation.
 This is easily done by calling:
 ```python
 qc.print_circuit()
 ```
-You should run the python file from the terminal, and make sure that we've ended up with the gate that we wanted!
+The python file should be run from the terminal now, to make sure that the circuit has been implemented correctly!
 The printed circuit should look like this:
 ```angular2html
 |0> --H----•----H----X---------░---------X----H--
            |                   ░